pytorch/torchtune/docs/source/_templates/_recipe_template.rst

 * :ref:`finetune_llama_label`
 * :ref:`e2e_flow`

-The best way to get started with our recipes is through the :ref:`cli_label`, which allows you to start fine-tuning one of our built-in models without touching a single line of code!
+The best way to get started with our recipes is through the :ref:`cli_label`, which allows you to list all our recipes and configs, run recipes, copy configs and recipes, and validate configs without touching a line of code!

 For example, if you're interested in using this recipe with the latest `Llama models <https://llama.meta.com/>`_, you can fine-tune in just two steps: